cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 {: .language-bash}

 ~~~
-'Comparison Upsilon Sideband Run vs MC'  'Upsilon MC 2020'  'Upsilon Run 2011'
+'Comparison_Upsilon_Sideband_Run_vs_MC'  'Upsilon_MC_2020'  'Upsilon_Run_2011'
 ~~~
 {: .output}

-If you did every step of the sideband subtraction on this page lesson, this results should match with the results on your pc.
+If you did every step of the sideband subtraction on this page lesson, these results should match with the results on your pc.
 Access one of those folders (except comparison).

 ~~~
-cd Upsilon\ Run\ 2011
+cd Upsilo_Run_2011
 ls
 ~~~
 {: .language-bash}